 Originally marked as just a water bottle the company has also branched into several other liquid-carrying vessels.
-These vessels include Tumbler, Travel Coffee mugs, Food containers, travel beer bottles (featuring a Fresh Carry System™ allows beer to stay carbonated), wine bottles, and coolers.
+These vessels include Tumbler, Travel Coffee mugs, Food containers, travel beer bottles (featuring a Fresh Carry System™ that allows the beer to stay carbonated), wine bottles, and coolers.

 The next question that comes to mind, and a question that a lot of people who use water bottles ask, is “Do I even need to wash it?
 If I am only putting water in it, does it need washing? – Yes, you do.

 Every time you take a sip of your drink, it will lead to germs spreading on your bottle.
-If that isn’t enough, bacteria can also accumulate on your bottle.
+If that isn’t enough, bacteria can also accumulate in your bottle.
 Your bottle may also experience discoloration from dirt and bacteria if left unwashed long enough.
 Also, it will be harder to clean if not cleaned regularly.

 A stainless steel reusable water bottle such as a Hydro Flask water bottle is much easier to clean than a plastic reusable water bottle.
 Plastic reusable water bottles can get scratched or cracked and bacteria can end up in-between those cracks and scratches.
 Stainless steel is much stronger and more durable and naturally repels bacteria.

 Do not put your Hydro Flask in the freezer.
-Freezing the bottle will not get the liquids inside cooler, the double wall vacuum insulation will protect the water inside the bottle from the temperature inside the freezer and won’t freeze.
+Freezing the bottle will not get the liquids inside the cooler, the double-wall vacuum insulation will protect the water inside the bottle from the temperature inside the freezer and won’t freeze.
 Temperature extremes can also damage the bottle internally, making it unable to be cleaned thoroughly.
 If you want ice-cold water, put some ice cubes inside your flask and notice how long it takes them to melt!

 Do not put your flask on the stove.
-Due to the double wall vacuum insulating property of the flask, the outside temperature of the flask will not affect the inside beverage temperature.
+Due to the double-wall vacuum insulating property of the flask, the outside temperature of the flask will not affect the inside beverage temperature.
 If you put your flask on any sort of stove or heat source, the heat will damage the outside of the flask.
 Damage to the outside of the vessel will not only make it unattractive but also make cleaning it difficult.

-Do not soak or put the Flex Cap, Wide Flat Cap, Stainless Steel Flat Cap or Loop Caps through the dishwasher.
+Do not soak or put the Flex Cap, Wide Flat Cap, Stainless Steel Flat Cap, or Loop Caps through the dishwasher.
 These caps can take on water when they are run through the dishwasher or submerged in water for an extended time.

 This water may be retained inside the cap and allow for mold growth and a taste change in your beverage.
-Instead of putting them in the dishwasher, hand washes them with hot, soapy water, rinsing and allowing them to dry.
+Instead of putting them in the dishwasher, hand washes them with hot soapy water, rinsing and allowing them to dry.
 Do not use bleach or chlorine to clean our products.
 Those chemicals will ruin and rust stainless steel, thus they should not be used on Hydro Flask products.

 It is recommended to use a bottle brush while cleaning it.
 A bottle brush can be bought from any big box store in the baby section.
 However, a straw cleaner is also recommended if you have a lid with a straw.
 These can be found at some big box stores, online, or at kitchen specialty stores.

 You should make sure that you use that brush as often as possible.
 Also, make sure that you clean the bottle brush itself at regular intervals, it does not good cleaning with an unclean product.
 The basic soap-and-water technique is also good for everyday cleaning.
-Use it with your bottle brushs to clean the dirt left from your drink or food.
+Use it with your bottle brushes to clean the dirt left from your drink or food.

 You can use white distilled vinegar for a deeper cleaning it.
 It will help you remove any stains or discolorations on the inside of your Hydro Flask.
 I recommend putting in one-half of a cup of vinegar in the flask.
 Then gently swirl it around the flask so that it can wash any affected areas.
 Once the vinegar is swirled, let it sit undisturbed inside the Hydro Flask for around 5 minutes.
 After 5 minutes, just rinse it out with warm water.
 This process can be repeated if needed.

-I recommend that you take a half a lemon, and squeeze the juice into your Hydro Flask.
+I recommend that you take half a lemon, and squeeze the juice into your Hydro Flask.
 Pour warm water into the flask, and allow it to sit inside for about half an hour.
-After the half hour just rinse it out with warm water and let it dry.
+After the half-hour just rinse it out with warm water and let it dry.
 This process can be repeated if needed.

 If there is a spot on your flask that won’t go away, you can use baking soda to remove that stubborn spot.
 I recommend that you just mix 2-3 tablespoons of baking soda with a bit of warm water to form a paste.
 Dip your bottle brush into the paste and rub it into the spot inside of your flask.

 You can wash your Hydro Flip Lid and Wide Straw Lid in the dishwasher.
-The dishwasher doesn’t clean these any better than hand washing, and hand washing is suggested by the vendor.
+The dishwasher doesn’t clean these any better than hand washing, and handwashing is suggested by the vendor.
 However, if they need to be deep cleaned, it is acceptable.
 The Hydro Flip Lid and Wide Straw Lid are top-rack dishwashers safe.